 Competitive conditions within the bitcoin industry require that we use sophisticated technology in the operation of our business.
 The industry for blockchain technology is characterized by rapid technological changes, new product introductions, enhancements and evolving industry standards.
-New technologies, techniques or products could emerge that might offer better performance than the software and other technologies we currently utilize, and we may have to manage transitions to these new technologies to remain competitive.
-We may not be successful, generally or relative to our competitors in the bitcoin industry, in timely implementing new technology into our systems, or doing so in a cost-effective manner.
+New technologies, techniques or products could emerge that might offer better performance than the software and other technologies we currently utilize, and we may have to manage transitions to these new technology into our systems, or doing so in a cost-effective manner.
 During the course of implementing any such new technology into our operations, we may experience system interruptions and failures during such implementation.
 Furthermore, there can be no assurances that we will recognize, in a timely manner or at all, the benefits that we may expect as a result of our implementing new technology into our operations.
 As a result, our business and operations may suffer, and there may be adverse effects on the price of our common stock.